-- 7.3.1.
-The parties recognise the importance of an effective workplace health and safety management system in providing a safe work environment for all employees.
-It is also recognised that improved workplace health and safety will assist the increase of productivity by reducing the number of incidents / accidents and therefore lost time. - 7.3.2.
-The parties further recognise the necessity to fulfil obligations outlined in the Work Health and Safety Act 2012 (SA) and are committed to ongoing education and training in this area. - 7.3.3.
+7.3.1.
+The CWT and its employees are aiming to reduce the level of harm in the workplace when we go about our business.
+It is also recognised that improved workplace health and safety will assist the increase of productivity by reducing the number of incidents / accidents and therefore lost time.

+- 7.3.2.
+The CWT and its employees will continue working to reduce the number and severity of workplace injuries by improving the workplace health and safety (WHS) system, and encouraging an attitude of 'safety first' and safe working behaviours at all levels. - 7.3.3.
+Working together, CWT and employees will: - Undertake hazard identification and risk assessment; - Implement and review control processes; - Investigate all work-caused incidents (including near misses), record and report all investigations and actions taken.
+This should include any changes to processes, resources provided and behaviors modified to reduce the risks of these incidents reoccurring; - Review relevant reports, statistics and trends and benchmark to learn from others; - Allocate resources, improve work processes and provide and participate in relevant WHS training - 7.3.4.
+The CWT will continue to review, improve and monitor WHS management systems and encourages health and safety initiatives. - 7.3.5.
+CWT and employees are further committed to ongoing education and training in this area. - 7.3.6.
 The CWT believes that people affected by alcohol and other drugs while in the workplace, pose an unacceptable risk to the safety of themselves and others.
 The unauthorised use and possession of alcohol or illegal drugs, or misuse of prescribed drugs in any CWT workplace is prohibited and persons believed to be under the influence of alcohol or illegal drugs or misusing prescribed drugs will not be permitted in the workplace or on the worksite.